This year the 16-ICML, the most important International Conference on Malignant Lymphoma, will be online!

 Catherine Thieblemont, Paris (France)

 Pier Luigi Zinzani, Bologna (Italy)

 Wilhelm Wössmann, Hamburg (Germany)

 Weili Zhao, Shanghai (China)

-After the Congress, participants will be able to download the certificate of attendance from this website and through the App.
+16-ICML participants will be able to download the certificate of attendance from the 16-ICML Virtual Platform (MyProfile section), after completing the evaluation form.

 The 16-ICML Program will be part of the fourth edition of the Certificate of Competence in Lymphoma, a 14-month European Credit Transfer and Accumulation System (ECTS) program developed by the European School of Oncology (ESO) and academically recognized by the University of Ulm.
 The purpose of the Certificate of Competence is to provide a curriculum of studies to advance knowledge and science in the management of lymphoma patients.

 For further information: contact the ESO Bellinzona office.

 Sponsors of Italian delegates who need an AIFA pre-request should address their requests to: